niemacodes/filgreen-challenge/README.md

 Some results here:
 <img width="733" alt="question1" src="https://user-images.githubusercontent.com/44388988/202822220-bd1bb558-93fc-4c6f-b747-bd2126d7427f.png">

+## Question 2:
-2: Over a given period of time, used export endpoint of the Filecoin Green Energy Consumption ABI to obtain amount of sealed & stored data for the Miner Id of my choice, and based on that data calculatd electricity use as per the filecoin-energy-estimation model v1.0.1.
+Over a given period of time, used export endpoint of the Filecoin Green Energy Consumption ABI to obtain amount of sealed & stored data for the Miner Id of my choice, and based on that data calculatd electricity use as per the filecoin-energy-estimation model v1.0.1.
 - Used the SealingEnergy & StoredEnergy models for my data calculations.

 Some results here: